 - Distribution of mental health and wellbeing resources, including language-specific resources.

-- Initiatives will be tailored to community and service provider needs.
+- Initiatives are tailored to community and service provider needs.

-For more information about the community component of the project, please email us at email@example.com.
+For more information about the community component of the program, please email us at email@example.com.